kwaldenphd/XML/README.md

 So, why would we want to markup all of this information in XML?

-Well, imagine that I have list of all of the different courses taught at Grinnell.
+Well, imagine that we have a list of all of the different courses taught at Grinnell.

-If we had all of this information marked up in XML, we can run queries against the data.
+If we had all of this information marked up in XML, we could run queries against the data.

 For example, we could search for all of the courses taught by Jerod Weinman, or all of the courses taught by assistant professors, or find all of the courses taught on Mondays, etc.